Get a health insurance quote

 The level of cover you receive will be reflected in the price of the monthly premiums that you end up paying for your policy.

-The cost of the policy will depend on the level of cover you require, as well as on the health status of both you and your partner.
-If either of you smoke, for example, the policy will be more costly than otherwise.
+The cost of the joint health insurance policy will depend on the level of coverage you require, as well as on the health status of both you and your partner as well as your lifestyle habits.
+If either of you smokes, for example, the policy will be more costly than otherwise.
 Your age when you take out the policy will also affect the price of your cover – the older you are, the more it will cost.

 Generally, with a joint policy, both of you will be assessed independently and then the cost will be combined into one monthly premium.